Neoteroi/BlackSheep-Docs/docs/controllers.md

 reading this page.

 !!! tip "For Flask users..."
-    If you come from Flask, controllers in BlackSheep would be the equivalent of Flask's Blueprints, as they allow to group request handlers in dedicated modules and classes.
+    If you come from Flask, controllers in BlackSheep can be considered equivalent of Flask's Blueprints, as they allow to group request handlers in dedicated modules and classes.

 ## The Controller class

 Controllers implement several methods to simplify returning responses.
 These are the same described at [Responses](../responses/), but they can be overridden in subclasses of `Controller` and they remove the need to import functions.